NoraCodes/nora.codes/content/post/A-Gentle-Introduction-To-Practical-Types.md

 It's been a long journey.
 We've gone from nothing, through finite lists of possible values, to combinations of those lists and, finally, types with infinitely many possible values.
 Go forth and apply this knowledge!

 To help you in actually understanding how to use the type system of Rust specifically, I suggest the excellent [Rust Book](https://doc.rust-lang.org/book/second-edition) and [this talk on the type system](https://www.youtube.com/watch?v=wxPehGkoNOw&index=6&list=PL85XCvVPmGQhUSX_QBkxb4g1-o56cCqI9) from RustConf 2017.
 Traits and lifetimes are the next topics I'd look into in order to develop a better understanding of how Rust leverages the type system to make guarantees about your programs.
 Most of these ideas are applicable to other languages, like TypeScript, Java, and of course OCaml-like and Haskell-like languages.

+NOTE: The examples here will not compile on their own; I have elided `use` statements and other such language-specific constructs to make a point.
+Refer to the Rust Book for information on how to actually use the types.